 It is summer, time to beat the summer heat!
 But instead of going to the beach, Lhen Pelenio, my favorite trek buddy, and yours truly are up for another exciting adventure.
 We will go spelunking in Lussok Cave, rock climbing in Dupag Rock Formation, and sightseeing to Manacota and Underground Cave.
 All this is through the organizer Mayee Cavas which Lhen found on Facebook.
 Again, we are joiners and we will be mingling with another set of friends.

 Lussok came from Ilokano word which means “hole” and this hole will be encountered at the end of spelunking.

 Lussok Cave is located in Barangay Dagupan in the town of Luna which is the capital of Apayao.
-It is considered one of the region’s gem and is getting more famous because of its sheer beauty and the exciting activities it offers-the sightseeing through a boat tour and spelunking.
+It is considered one of the region’s gems and is getting more famous because of its sheer beauty and the exciting activities it offers-the sightseeing through a boat tour and spelunking.

 In getting to the underground cave one has to ride the rowboat.
-Every group is being given two tour guides, one is in charge of towing the boat through the use of paddle and the other is the narrator.
+Every group is being given two tour guides, one is in charge of towing the boat through the use of the paddle and the other is the narrator.

 The placid river was green and blanketed by complete serenity.
 As we approached the entrance of the cave, there were already rock formations initially welcoming us.
 We were awe-stricken by its beauty.
 It was enchanting.

 What so exciting to see inside the cave are the types of speleothems which include the dripstone, the flowstone, and the cave crystals.
 Most common are the dripstone in the form of stalactites and stalagmites.
 It is easy as a-b-c how we can distinguish them.
 Stalactites are found in the ceiling with varying shapes like pointed, conical, and cylindrical.
 Stalagmites are found in the ground with often blunt mounds.
 When they meet it will result in columns.